medcomdk/dk-medcom-hospitalnotification/input/pagecontent/index.md

 The simplified examples contain the required content of a HospitalNotification message.
 Throughout this section different activity codes and statuses are used.
 [To get an overview of all the codes and statuses, please go to GitHub pages for HospitalNotification](https://medcomdk.github.io/dk-medcom-hospitalnotification/#14-hospitalnotification-codes).

-In the sections below is a limited number HospitalNotifications examplified.
+In the sections below is a limited number HospitalNotifications simplified examples.
 [More examples of a HospitalNotification message can be found here](http://medcomfhir.dk/ig/hospitalnotification/StructureDefinition-medcom-hospitalNotification-message-examples.html).
 For examples of a profile, take a look under the tab 'Examples' on the site for the given profile.

-> Please notice, that in the following examples is the Provenance resources listed as an array.
+> Please notice, that in the following examples is the resources listed as an array.
 This is just an example of an order, resources may be listed in any order.

 ##### STIN - Start hospital stay - admitted
 The simplified example below is an example of a 'Start hospital stay - admitted' HospitalNotification.
 In the MessageHeader there is a request for a reportOfAdmission (extension:reportOfAdmissionFlag).
 In the Encounter instance the status is 'in-progress', and the Encounter is populated with a start timestamp (period.start).
 In the Provenance instance is the activity code 'admit-inpatient'.
 The sender and serviceProvider organisation is the same.